-The Naval War College’s College of Maritime Operational Warfare designed and taught the program’s course.
-The course was students' first introduction into Navy planning procedures, specifically the Navy planning process and its associated six steps.
+The U.S. Naval War College’s College of Maritime Operational Warfare designed and taught the program’s course.
+The course was students' first introduction into U.S. Navy planning procedures, specifically the U.S. Navy planning process and its associated six steps.

 “The two-week program was designed to be flexible and fill gaps in the new accessions’ training pipelines.
 While waiting for their primary training to begin or in transit to their assigned command, these officers were given the opportunity to learn about these important Naval planning concepts.
 The course was taught in the virtual environment.